-[Opinion] Is Salvini closing just harbours or also rule of law?
+[Opinion] Is Salvini closing just harbours or also the rule of law?

 Opinion

-Is Salvini closing just harbours or also rule of law?
+Is Salvini closing just harbours or also the rule of law?

 Since he became interior minister, Matteo Salvini has repeatedly vowed to close Italian harbours to migrants, including refugees, and NGOs, making it the central objective of his migration policy.